A breakthrough can be an even bigger deal than a disruption.

 For IdeaScale customers, we often recommend focusing innovations across multiple horizons: looking for some incremental improvements to the existing offering that might optimize the business model, product, services, etc. But after gaining a little traction and return from some of those successful returns, make some smart bets on where to start shifting your attention to more transformative opportunities.
 That project that’s working regionally in, could it be applied to the company globally?
 Changing the service delivery model for one set of products, could that be rolled out to serve all products?
 Essentially all breakthroughs could be looking for their disruption moment.

-Disruptive innovation is always something to strive for, but breakthrough innovation can be just as stunning.
-So build your innovation strategy around both.
+Disruptive innovation is always something to strive for, but breakthrough innovation can be just as transformational.
+Build your innovation strategy around both.
 Not everybody can invent the next iPhone, but if you open up new markets for your business and push your company forward striving to make it, it’ll be hard to argue that wasn’t effort well spent.
+For more innovation inspiration, check out these five innovations that changed the world.
 Ready to supercharge your innovation strategy?
 Join the IdeaScale community.